os #

 fn mv_by_cp #

-may be used when you are not sure that the source and target are on the same mount/partition.
+is deleted.
+It may be used when the paths are not on the same mount/partition.

 fn new_process #